britive/terraform-provider-britive/docs/index.md

   }
   ```

-**Note:** If you have **both** valid configurations in a config file and provider config, then the provider config will override its counterpart loaded from the config file.
+~> If you have **both** valid configurations in a config file and provider config, then the provider config will override its counterpart loaded from the config file.